This Takeout Style Chinese Beef and Mushroom Stir Fry is so quick and easy to make at home and tastes better than takeout.

 - ¾ cup cold beef stock/broth – see note 3

-- 2 tbsp Chinese cooking wine – see note 4
+- 2 tablespoon Chinese cooking wine – see note 4

-- ¼ tsp pepper – white is traditional
+- ¼ teaspoon pepper – white is traditional

 Start with tenderizing the beef